 - Ask the credit reporting agency to put a short statement in your credit report saying you disagree with the report.

 - File a complaint with the Consumer Financial Protection Bureau.
 The bureau will look into your error and report back on what it finds.
-(This is a new service that started less than a year ago.

 - Complain to the Federal Trade Commission 1-877-FTC-HELP (1-877-382-4357).